Hexadecimalz/Ansible-Playbooks/setup.md

 ```

 We need to run the first command to accept the SSH fingerprint into `known_hosts`
 and the second command will actually run the playbook.
-This is working around Ansible's default
-configuration, which uses `ansible` as the default user.
-ZZ
+This is working around Ansible's default configuration, which uses `ansible` as the default user.

 Our variables are simple, we add in the IP address under *client*
 and the machine's hostname is set with *myname*.